Feerojkumar/ArthrexAR_Assignment/README.md

 ## To build to device, follow the steps below:

-- Install Unity 2021.3.14f1 and clone this repository.
+- Install Unity 2021.3.14f1 and download this repository.

 - Open the Unity project at the root of this repository.